 - Encourage domestic and international tourism with improved access between Perth Airport and the city.

-- Boost employment, residential and economic growth by encouraging transit oriented development around the new suburban train stations at Belmont and Forrestfield.
+- Boost employment, residential and economic growth by encouraging transit-orientated development around the new suburban train stations at Redcliffe and High Wycombe.

 To find out more about the project, view the project overview fact sheet.